maxboonban/scene_rasterization/README.md

-# scene_rasterization
+# Glew Library for CS 1230

-Final project for CSCI 1230 Introduction to Computer Graphics
+Last updated on 8/30/22